Lyapunov Analysis of Least Squares Based Direct Adaptive Control: Background: Direct Model Reference Adaptive Control

 where $\theta(t)$ is the online estimate of the unknown ideal MRC parameter vector $\theta^*$.
-In order to find the adaptive law generating $\theta(t)$, first, a composite state space representation of the plant and controller \cite{fidan} is considered as follows:
+The adaptive law to generate $\theta(t)$ can be formed considering the following composite state space representation of the closed-loop system \cite{fidan}:

 where $Y_c=[x_P^T,\omega_1^T, \omega_2^T]^T$,